DTrXuan/my_cv/index.md

 - Research and Develop the PLC wireless control device -The module which can control and log data from PLC via the internet (prototype version):
 - write firmware for ESP8266 and Stm32f103 (C language).
-- Design PCB, enclosure, and design 3d model for prototyping.
-- Operating CNC machine to engrave PCB

 ---